einat/nddrylliog-blog/2012-10-20-olden-world.md

-[jcfrog][jcfrog] is a French software engineer, web artist, and a respected voice in the popular uprise against copyright madness and abusive laws that have been discussed and/or passed in France in the past few years.
+[jcfrog][jcfrog] is a French software engineer, web artist, and a respected voice in the popular uprise against copyright madness and abusive laws that have been discussed and/or voted in France in the past few years.

 [jcfrog]: https://twitter.com/jcfrog